With the increasing popularity of smart home devices, users are becoming more accustomed to the quirks and features of their gadgets.

 The Alexa app allows you to monitor your device’s recent activities:

-to see a list of recent interactions. - Identifying Suspicious Activities:
+• Go to Activity to see a list of recent interactions.

 Double Check That “Brief Mode” Or “Whisper Mode” Isn’t Enabled